 5. Jordan Very easily reachable from Saudi even for an extended weekend, Jordan is an absolute must see destination!
 From Amman the Dead Sea is quick to reach and the spas dotted along its coast are just divine!
 Movenpick Dead Sea Resort and Spa is absolutely gorgeous!
 The hotel has a tranquil atmosphere, an amazing spa, several different pools all overlooking the Dead Sea, relaxing treatments and great restaurants.

-The world famous tombs of the Nabatean people can be seen in ancient city of Petra.
-This place is crowded with tourists year round and its best to book early for peak seasons.
-The ancient city of Petra is surrounded by the most strangely shaped, beautifully colored mountains.
-Jordan has plenty of other historical sites and a beach destination Aqaba as well.
+The world famous tombs of the Nabatean people can be seen in ancient city of Petra, which sis a sister site to the one in Saudi called Madain Saleh.
+Petra gets pretty crowded with tourists year round and its best to book early for peak seasons.
+The ancient city of Petra is surrounded by the most strangely shaped, rose-colored mountains.
+Jordan has plenty of other historical sites, as well as Wadi Rum and a beach destination, Aqaba on the Gulf of Aqaba.

 6. Hong Kong